Charlie-Henry/ModalShift/_posts/2024-06-20-austin-airline-ranking.md

 - Cancelled: 1.4%
 - *The Points Guy* Ranking: #9

-Spirit, like Allegiant and Frontier are ultra-low-cost carriers.
-Spirit flies more flights than Allegiant but to way fewer destinations.
+Spirit, like Allegiant and Frontier, is another staple ultra-low-cost carrier.
+Spirit flies more flights than Allegiant, but to way fewer destinations.
 I don't really know what to say other than to avoid flying on Spirit when other options are available.
-The airline has quite low reliability and doesn't have the backing of an alliance to rebook you as well.
+The airline has quite low reliability and doesn't have the backing of an alliance to rebook you.
 We really are in a whole new tier of airlines to avoid.

 ## 9. Frontier Airlines